abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 #### CMS Kit (PRO): FAQ

-CMS Kit (PRO) provides a [FAQ System](https://abp.io/docs/8.3/modules/cms-kit-pro/faq) to allow users to create, edit and delete FAQs.
+CMS Kit (PRO) provides a [FAQ System](https://abp.io/docs/8.3/modules/cms-kit-pro/faq) to allow users to create, edit, and delete FAQs.
 Here is an example screenshot from the FAQ page on the admin side:

 ![](cms-kit-faq.png)

-You can list, create, update and delete sections and their questions on the admin side of your solution.
+You can list, create, update, and delete sections and their questions on the admin side of your solution.
 Then, by using the `FaqViewComponent` in your public-web application, you can display FAQs, section by section:

 ![](faq-section-public-web.png)